Hoosier National Forest

 Hoosier National Forest, in the hills of south central Indiana, provides a wide mix of opportunities and resources for people to enjoy.
-Rolling hills, back-country trails, and rural crossroad communities make this small but beautiful Forest a favorite!
-Forest managers work with the public to develop a shared vision of how this 202,000 acre Forest should be managed.
-We strive to provide outstanding stewardship by restoring, maintaining, and interpreting our public's cultural and natural resources.
-We offer high quality, resilient and rare ecosystems that provide diverse outdoor recreational experiences.
+Rolling hills, back-country trails, and rural crossroad communities make this small but beautiful 204,000 acre Forest a local treasure.